xIves/scientific_programming/README.md

     conda activate spenv                # activates the new conda environment 'spenv'
     ```

-    Use pip to install the required packages in your activated conda environmemt.
+    Use pip to install the required libraries in your activated conda environmemt.
-    For this, cd into the folder containing the file 'requirements.txt' from GitHub.
+    For this, cd into your local folder containing the file 'requirements.txt' provided on GitHub.
-    Make sure that the requirements.txt file is available in that folder.
+    Make sure that the requirements.txt file is available in that local folder.
     Make also sure that the conda environment 'spenv' is activated.
-    To istall the required Python packages listed in 'requirements.txt', type:
+    To install the required Python libraries listed in 'requirements.txt', type:

     ```bash
     pip install -r requirements.txt